This is a long, long overdue post. Again hooray for IRL life getting in the way. And also a faulty old laptop that is still serving me in many ways.

 My favorite element in the room are the traditional capiz windows which are wooden panel sliding windows dating back as far as the 1700’s (or older) which are made of wood and the panels are made of windowpane oysters in lieu of glass.

-My only complaint in this setting outside of the casa’s that since we were surrounded by fruit trees and mangroves there were a LOT of huge flying insects.
+My only complaint was because we were in a forested area thewere a LOT of huge flying insects, mostly mosquitoes.
 Nothing a little Off Lotion won’t scare away but they took me by surprise when I did a bit of a midnight stroll.
 Also the museum in front of the casa, looked liked those haunted school you watch in horror documentaries at night which gave it a creepy but adventurous vibe….I was totally digging it.

 They have an orchard of mango trees, rambutan and lanzones native to the province and the fragrances fills the air.